Brihaspathi (film)

 Brihaspathi is a 2018 Indian Kannada-language comedy drama film directed by Nanda Kishore and produced by Rockline Venkatesh under his home banner.
 The film stars Manoranjan Ravichandran, Mishti Chakraborthy, while Saikumar, Kanika Mann, Sithara, Sadhu Kokila, Avinash and Tarak Ponannappa play supporting roles.

 The film's album and score were composed by V. Harikrishna.
-The film's cinematography is by Satya Hegde whilst the editing is done by K. M. Prakash.
+The cinematography is by Satya Hegde and the editing by K. M. Prakash.
 The filming commenced in early 2017 and underwent the title change twice during the making.
-The earlier titles chosen were Vrutti Illada Padavidhara and Son of Ravichandran.
-The movie is a remake of the Tamil movie Velaiilla Pattadhari.
+The previous titles were Vrutti Illada Padavidhara and Son of Ravichandran.
+The movie is a remake of the 2014 Tamil movie Velaiilla Pattadhari.

 Plot

-Sudhir, a graduate who is unemployed for several years, finally lands a job by overcoming various obstacles.
+Sudhir, a graduate who has been unemployed for several years, finally lands a job by overcoming various obstacles.